jonclindner/RecipeRealmV2/README.md

 ### **_Description_**

-#### RecipeRealm is a scratch-built, interactive, full-stack P.E.R.N application that allows users to create a unique account to access a database of recipes.
-Users can post public reviews for any recipe, add recipes to to their private 'favorites' list, or create new recipes.
+#### RecipeRealm is a scratch-built, interactive, full-stack M.E.R.N application that allows users to create a unique account to add to and access a database of recipes.
+Users can post public reviews for any recipe.

 ####